Types of surgery for bowel cancer

 If you have a very small, early stage cancer, the surgeon may just remove the cancer from the bowel lining, along with a border of healthy tissue.
 This operation is called a local resection.

 To give the bowel time to heal, the surgeon may want to make a temporary colostomy or ileostomy.
 This is an opening from the bowel that leads to the surface of the abdomen and is called a stoma.
 Waste matter from the bowel collects into a special bag over the opening.
 You have another operation to repair the stoma after a few months.
-If you have a lot of your bowel or rectum removed, the surgeon may have to make a permanent stoma, but most people don't need this.
+If you have a lot of your bowel removed, the surgeon may have to make a permanent stoma.
+But most people don't need this.
 The surgeon will discuss this with you before the operation.

 The type of operation you have will depend on